How to Promote Your Blog: 25 Unique and Highly Recommended Tips

 20. Write alt text

 Alt text, also known as alternative text, is a written description of an image that’s not visible in the front end, but is in the code.
 It’s one important step in making your website accessible for people with disabilities via screen readers.
 On top of that, it also helps search engine algorithms understand what your image is all about.
 Search engines will use this as part of their ranking process for results’ pages.
-In other words, use your keywords here too!
-For more information, follow these tips for writing SEO friendly alt text to get started.
+In other words, use your keywords here too.

 21. Learn from competitors